nsniteshsahni/operationalize-ml-microservice-api/README.md

 ## Project Overview

 Operationalize a Python flask app—in a provided file, `app.py`—that serves out predictions (inference) about housing prices through API calls.
-Main aim of the project is to containerize the python flask-app and deploy the container in Kubernetes cluster.
+Aim of the project is to containerize the python flask-app and deploy the container in Kubernetes cluster.
 This project could be extended to any pre-trained machine learning model, such as those for image recognition and data labeling.

 ### Project Tasks